 Build a Customer Engagement Service for Retailers

-Building bundles tied to digital signage could be a smart strategy to optimize your recurring revenue.
+Building bundles tied to digital signage could be a wise strategy to optimize your recurring revenue.
 Consider the previous examples; a retail customer engagement service could include:

 - Digital signage displays

 - Content management software

 - Guest Wi-Fi and access points

 - IP Video cameras

 The ROI of such a solution will look great to retailers as nearly every component has multiple uses.
 For example, signage can pay for itself with brand-issued marketing funds, proximity marketing can drive sales and customer engagement, and guest Wi-Fi can improve the customer experience.
 In addition, video cameras can be used for loss prevention.